ITPNYU/ICM-2014/Syllabus-2014-All.md

 - Watch
     - Casey Reas [Eyeo 2012 talk](https://vimeo.com/45851523) on Chance Operations
     - [Video Lessons](http://icm.shiffman.net/) 0.0-2.1 duplicate what we will cover in class.
 Watch 3.0-4.3 to preview next week's content.
-    - [Hello Processing](http://hello.processing.org/) This is one hour introduction to Processing that summarizes the content from the first two weeks of ICM.
-You might choose this over the other videos or wait until the second week to watch this one.
+    - [Hello Processing](http://hello.processing.org/) This is a one hour introduction to Processing that summarizes the content from the first two weeks of ICM.
+You might choose this over the other videos this week or wait until the second week and watch.
 - Related Reading
     - Chapters 1-2 from [Learning Processing](http://www.learningprocessing.com).
     - Chapters 1-3 from [Getting Started with Processing](http://my.safaribooksonline.com/9781449379827?portal=oreilly&cid=orm-cat-readnow-9781449379827)